-Example: Weave Earth (red) has the text "The next Earth or Elemental attack action card you play this turn gains $+3\{p\}$.
-If it's fused, instead it gains $+4\{p\}$.", which is a layer-continuous and self-replacement effect.
-When an Earth or Elemental attack action card is played and is fused, the self-replacement part of the effect replaces the preceding layer-continuous part of the effect, and the card gains $+4\{p\}$.
+Example: Weave Earth (red) has the text "The next Earth or Elemental attack action card you play this turn gains +3 {p}.
+If it's fused, instead it gains +4{p}." the latter of which is a self-replacement effect with a condition that is dependent on the parameters of a future card.
+When an Earth or Elemental attack action card is played later that turn, the parameter of whether it is fused is determined, the condition of the self-replacement effect is evaluated, and the self-replacement effect may be applied.